 What size tag do I need?

 For stock/quick print tags, we use the tag industry standard size tags (#1-8) and our Tag Templates will help provide you with a "to scale" print out for reference.
-For custom tags, your options are near limitless on custom tag sizes and dimensions.
+For custom tags, you have many options on sizes and dimensions.
 Sizing can be determined by the visibility desired and the size of the item(s) being "tagged".
-All you need to do is provide the measurements (L x W) of the tag size you would like.
+All you need to do is provide the measurements (L x W) of the tag you would like.

 What thickness or "feel" do I want for my tag?

 How sturdy you want your tag to be will be determined by which thickness/weight you will need.
 Paper mills refer to raw stock in terms of caliper "pt" (thickness) and weight "lbs" (heaviness).
 Our paper stocks are inventoried and offered in the following: